yonaskolb/Mint/README.md

 Mint is designed to be used with Swift command line tools that build with the Swift Package Manager.
 It makes installing, running and distributing these tools much easier.

-- ✅ easily run a specific **version** of a tool
+- ✅ easily run a specific **version** of a package
-- ✅ install a tool **globally**
+- ✅ install a package **globally**
 - ✅ builds are **cached** by version
-- ✅ use **different versions** of a tool side by side
+- ✅ use **different versions** of a package side by side
-- ✅ easily run the **latest** version of a tool
+- ✅ easily run the **latest** version of a package
-- ✅ distribute your own tools **without recipes and formulas**
+- ✅ distribute your own packages **without recipes and formulas**

 Homebrew is a popular method of distributing Swift executables, but that requires creating a formula and then maintaining that formula.
 Running specific versions of homebrew installations can also be tricky as only one global version is installed at any one time.
-Mint installs your tool via SPM and lets you run multiple versions of that tool, which are globally installed and cached on demand.
+Mint installs your package via SPM and lets you run multiple versions of that package, which are globally installed and cached on demand.

 If your Swift executable package builds with SPM, then it can be run with Mint!
 See [Support](#support) for details.